KorszunKarol/distributed_architecture/ex5/tasks.md

 6. **Handle Incoming Messages**
    - Implement handlers for any messages or commands from the backend.

-7. **Implement Reconnection Logic**
-   - Detect disconnections and attempt to reconnect with defined strategies.

 8. **Integrate WebSocket Client into Node Lifecycle**
    - Start the WebSocket client during node initialization and ensure graceful shutdown.